Command Palette

 Approach

-The dashboard connects directly to the PostgreSQL database storing processed threats.
-It includes:
+The dashboard connects to the RDS PostgreSQL database and presents:

 Considerations